Snus and regulations

 Regulatory developments in the US

 Tobacco products for oral use, except those intended to be smoked or chewed, have been banned in the EU since 1992.
 As Swedish snus is neither smoked nor chewed, it is prohibited for sale.
 Upon Sweden’s entry into the EU in 1995, the country was granted a permanent exemption from the sales ban on snus.
-Cigarettes and other types of traditional smokeless tobacco products, including Asian/African types, chewing tobacco and nasal snuff can all be legally sold within the EU.
-On July 1, 2016, Swedish Match initiated legal proceedings in the UK in order to challenge the EU ban on snus.
+Cigarettes and other types of traditional smokeless tobacco products (including certain Asian/African varieties, chewing tobacco and nasal snuff) can all be legally sold within the EU.
+In 2016, Swedish Match initiated legal proceedings in the UK in order to challenge the EU ban on snus.
 Swedish Match is of the opinion that the snus ban is both discriminatory and disproportionate.
-On January 26, 2017, the British High Court decided to refer the case to the European Court of Justice for preliminary ruling.
-The timing is unclear on when this case may be heard.
+The British High Court decided to refer the case to the European Court of Justice for preliminary ruling and the case was heard on January 25, 2018.
+The judgement is expected during the second half of 2018.

 Swedish Match's opinion on various regulations: